AnGodel/TFM_Image_segmentation_ellipsometric_maps/Memory.md

 ## Challenges presented by ellipsometric maps

 - Accurion's ellipsometric maps are saved as .png files which can be displayed normally in any OS with any software reading .png image format.
 However, the arrays of binary information contained in those images are not directly readable by any traditional image handling libraries in python.
-They need to be decoded into arrays of float32 numbers, which will be then mono-channel images with real delta or psi values any python library can deal with.
+They need to be decoded into readable arrays of float32 numbers, which will be then mono-channel images with real delta or psi values any python library can deal with.
 - Because of the method used to collect the data and build the ellipsometric maps, there will be empty pixels with NaN instead of a delta-psi value.
 This NaN pixels must be removed before the image array can be processed, as they are a no-go for many libraries and methods involving math calculations.
 The values replacing the NaNs should be as similar as possible to their surrounding, in order to introduce as less noise as possible in the maps.
 - The datasets will always contain a variable number of individual maps which have either delta or psi values in their pixels.
 Despite these delta and psi maps should be paired, as each measured wavelength produces one delta and one psi map, there is no good a-priori way to know whether a map is delta or psi or at which wavelength they were collected.
 Only one measurement method includes "Delta" and "Psi" in the file naming, but for other methods the nomenclature will be different.
 The "metadata" relating wavelengths, map types and file names is only retrievable from a single .dat file which comes along the .png files.